 - A minimum GPA of 3.0 for initial admission for freshmen - A minimum GPA of 2.75 for current or incoming sophomores and juniors; seniors should be encouraged to apply directly for the MBA Program. - The program is open to all Business Administration majors regardless of modality, as well as BAAS Students, but not international students.
-4+1 students need to complete 60 undergraduate credits before enrolling in their first MBA classes. - If a student is a Business minor, they must also complete the Peregrine Leveling Courses before enrolling in their first MBA classes.
+4+1 students need to complete 60 undergraduate credits before enrolling in their first MBA classes. - If a student is a Business minor (e.g., Accounting & Financial Management; Human Resources & Management; Marketing; or Sports Administration minor), they must also complete the Peregrine Leveling Courses before enrolling in their first MBA classes.
 The student must take the appropriate module the semester prior to registering for the class.
 A student is allowed to take each module twice; if the student does not successfully complete the module the second time with a 70% or higher, the student will be administratively dropped from the program.